sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 - Which pages they are collecting content from
 - How this behavior changes over time

-Currently, traditional web tracking tools like Google Analytics cannot detect these bots because they rely on JavaScript execution within the user’s browser to capture activity, and since crawlers do not execute JavaScript but only read the HTML content directly, their visits go unnoticed.
-Web access logs contain this information, but it is buried inside large, compressed `.gz` log files that require manual inspection and technical expertise to interpret.
-This pipeline automates the entire process from retrieving, parsing, and analyzing raw access logs to producing clear, daily and cumulative CSV reports and visual summaries.
+Traditional web tracking tools like Google Analytics cannot detect these crawlers because they rely on JavaScript running in the visitor’s browser.
+LLM bots never execute JavaScript — they fetch HTML directly — so their requests never appear in analytics dashboards.
+Web access logs *do* contain this information, but they are stored as large compressed `.gz` files that require technical parsing and filtering to extract meaningful insights.

+This pipeline fully automates the process end‑to‑end: it retrieves daily access logs from the remote server, unpacks and parses them into structured CSVs for data cataloging, generates cumulative aggregated `.csv` and `.log` files, analyzes LLM bot behavior using a dedicated analytics Lambda that outputs a structured **JSON** report, and finally renders a browsable HTML dashboard using GoAccess.
+The result is a hands‑free system that produces daily JSON insights, cumulative bot activity summaries, and visual dashboards without requiring any manual log inspection.

 ## Stakeholders